-The Deccan region was a part of the provincial administration of the Delhi Sultanate.
+The Deccan area was part of the Delhi Sultanate provincial government.

 In order to establish a stable administration in the Deccan, Mohammad bin Tughlaq appointed amiran-i-sada/ Sada Amir, who were the administrative heads of hundred villages.